I just sat down to a nice little lunch featuring these amazing pizza green beans.

 They have been hanging out on my counter for the last 10 days traditionally fermenting with garlic, tomato, and oregano.
 I will officially tell you I’m in love!
 I’m not even a huge fan of green beans but when I saw them at my local organic farm stand I instantly remembered the recipe from Shannon Stonger’s new book Traditionally Fermented Foods.
 Just take a look at this beautiful book!
 It’s a masterpiece.

 Disclaimer: I received an advance copy of this book for review consideration.
 This post also contains affiliate links.
 Please visit my policies page for more information on my affiliates.

-The forth chapter is Dairy (you know my fav)!
-Shannon again blesses us with another 30 informative tips and recipes like How Dairy Fermentation Works, Kefir: The Star Of My Homemade Kitchen, Simple Homestead Feta Cheese, Fruit And Yogurt Mousse, Cultured Butter And Traditional Buttermilk.
+The fourth chapter is Dairy (you know my fav)!
+Shannon again blesses us with another 30 informative tips and recipes like How Dairy Fermentation Works, Kefir: The Star of My Homemade Kitchen, Simple Homestead Feta Cheese, Fruit and Yogurt Mousse, Cultured Butter, and Traditional Buttermilk.

-The fith chapter is Beverages, and here Shannon leads us into some unchartered territory with 15 recipes like Sourdough Bread Kvass, Fermented Horchata Concentrate and Carrot-Clementine Kvass.
+The fifth chapter is Beverages, and here Shannon leads us into some unchartered territory with 15 recipes like Sourdough Bread Kvass, Fermented Horchata Concentrate, and Carrot-Clementine Kvass.

 So here is my review…

 Go Buy This Book!
 Not only is Shannon Stonger a beautiful writer, she has opened up a whole new world of fermentation that will appeal to seasoned fermenters as well as beginners.
 I guarantee your whole body will thank you.

 Now because I want to your see for yourself just how rad these Pizza Green Beans are I get to include the exact recipe from Shannon’s book!